hashicorp/terraform-provider-azurerm/website/docs/r/backup_protected_file_share.html.markdown

 * `source_storage_account_id` - (Required) Specifies the ID of the storage account of the file share to backup.
 Changing this forces a new resource to be created.

 -> **NOTE** The storage account must already be registered with the recovery vault in order to backup shares within the account.
 You can use the `azurerm_backup_container_storage_account` resource or the [Register-AzRecoveryServicesBackupContainer PowerShell cmdlet](https://docs.microsoft.com/en-us/powershell/module/az.recoveryservices/register-azrecoveryservicesbackupcontainer?view=azps-3.2.0) to register a storage account with a vault.
+When using the `azurerm_backup_container_storage_account` resource to register, you can use `depends_on` to explicitly declare the dependency.
+It will make sure that the registration is completed before creating the `azurerm_backup_protected_file_share` resource.

 * `source_file_share_name` - (Required) Specifies the name of the file share to backup.
 Changing this forces a new resource to be created.